When Emotional Triggers Arise: Finding Your Power Within

 • “How I trigger myself is… I clamp down in my chest and go into fight mode.”

-Things shifted.
-She still had preferences and boundaries (“I’d like some reassurance before we take space”), but she was no longer enslaved to the pattern.
-The same situation became an opportunity to notice, breathe, and choose—rather than proof that he was “doing something to her.”
+Over time, her charge softened and shifted.
+She could name her preferences and boundaries (“I’d like some reassurance before we take space”), but she was no longer enslaved to the pattern.
+The same situation became an opportunity to notice, breathe, and choose—rather than proof that he was abandoning her.
+She could still ask for connection, but now with awareness instead of accusation.
+The same moment that once meant danger became a moment of practice.

 Nothing Is Being Done To You